5.6 min readPublished On: 9 December 20211098 wordsViews: 6243

 • another emotion with which it combines to form secondary emotions (for example, anger combined with disgust can lead to contempt, joy combined with trust can lead to love)

-Personally and professionally, I don’t see emotions as having ‘opposites’.
-In the dictionary, they might, but you could say there’s a “dictionary opposite” and a “subjective opposite”.
-Emotions are inherently subjective; experienced by a person and not directly verifiable by others.
-The opposite of joy may be sadness for one but hopeless for someone else.
+Emotions are inherently subjective; experienced by a person, and not directly verifiable by others.
 Plutchik himself described emotions as hypothetical constructs – ideas that help describe a specific experience.
-And experiences are subjective, they pertain to personal mindsets, arising from perceptive mental conditions within the brain.
+And experiences are subjective; they pertain to personal mindsets arising from perceptive mental conditions within the brain.

 Why do we need such a large vocabulary to identify our states of being?

-• For one thing, research is showing that being able to put your emotions into words with some specificity helps you to feel better and to be more resilient.
+• For one thing, research is showing that being able to put your emotions into words with some specificity helps you to feel better and be more resilient.
 A study found that individuals who were able to recount a difficult situation in a journal and precisely pinpoint the emotions that arose seemed to experience less stress and coped better, compared to those who were less able to be specific and differentiate their emotional responses (using the good, fine, ok type of vocabulary).

 • For another, a nuanced emotional vocabulary helps with what is known as emotional transparency; the ability to know your own feelings and to talk about them so that others understand them.
 Many of us want to be understood when we don’t first understand ourselves.
-We expect others to read our minds and feel disappointed, hurt, neglected or even betrayed if others fail to understand how we are feeling or what we need.
+We expect others to read our minds and feel disappointed, hurt, neglected, or even betrayed if others fail to understand how we are feeling or what we need.

 Having an extensive emotional vocabulary enhances your emotional literacy too, which makes navigating your emotions a whole lot easier.

 While ‘literacy’ literally means the ability to read and write, it is also defined as a person’s basic skill or knowledge of a subject.
 The subject here is your emotions, and since the experience of emotions arises within you, the ultimate subject here is YOU.
-So when you build your emotional literacy you not only understand the nuances of emotions and how different emotions relate to one another but you also start to understand yourself more.
+So when you build your emotional literacy, you not only understand the nuances of emotions and how different emotions relate to one another, but you also start to understand yourself more.

-Ways in which to use the Emotional Wheel:
+Ways to use the Emotion Wheel:

 2. Share it with your kids.
 If they (or you!) journal or write in a diary, encourage them to check in with the wheel before they write down their thoughts and feelings.

 It’s true that emotions are personal to each of us and cannot be argued or denied.
-However, emotions can be questioned – although each emotion is valid, it might not be telling you the truth.
+However, emotions can be questioned – because although each emotion is valid, it might not be telling you the truth.
 More about this in another post.

 Resources:

-3. Search on Google for Emotion Wheels – find one that’s not subject to copyright and print it out for your personal use.
+2. Search on Google for Emotion Wheels – find one that’s not subject to copyright and print it out for your personal use.

 Share this

-– Recent Posts –
+– Explore More Posts –

 EFT in AsiaEFT International in SE Asia